Red Hat Training

 Prerequisites

 1. You have created three or more physical volumes.
-For more information on creating physical volumes, see Creating LVM physical volume.
+For more information about creating physical volumes, see Creating LVM physical volume.

 2. You have created the volume group.
 For more information, see Creating LVM volume group.